More woman have come forward to make sexual harassment allegations against opera star Placido Domingo.

 “Due to an ongoing investigation, we will not comment on specifics, but we strongly dispute the misleading picture that the AP is attempting to paint of Mr. Domingo.”

-“I don’t care if someone is a Hollywood producer or a world-famous opera singer or runs the local hamburger shop, everybody should always keep their hands – and their lips – to themselves.”
+“I don’t care if someone is a Hollywood producer or a world-famous opera singer or if they run the local hamburger shop, everybody should always keep their hands – and their lips – to themselves.”

 For professional advice, please call our specialist team at Fair Work Claims on